ddrone/adventures-in-compilation/README.md

   - [x] Fix the issue with hovering on text in the parsed source with nested highlights handled incorrectly
 - [x] Change the tokenizer to use Text instead of String to have better correspondence to existing AST
 - [x] Expand the grammar to support every single language construct I currently have
-- [ ] Create an API endpoint that would discover and run the parser on existing tests that I have (start from an endpoint that just returns a list of files)
+- [x] Create an API endpoint that would discover and run the parser on existing tests that I have (start from an endpoint that just returns a list of files)
-- [ ] Add the list of files into the UI
+- [x] Add the list of files into the UI
+- [ ] Actually provide the list of test files from the API endpoint
 - [ ] Also run the new parser and show the results in the UI as well
 - [ ] Implement a way to see the detailed view of parser failure
 - [ ] Migrate the existing test cases to conform to a new parser